fgugliuzza/s2i-minecraft-server/README.md

     oc start-build s2i-minecraft-server --from-dir=. --follow

 ## Locally

 Build it [using S2I](https://github.com/openshift/source-to-image):

     s2i build --copy . fabric8/s2i-java s2i-minecraft-server

-Run it with:
+Run it with with an ephemeral world for a first quick test:

+    docker run --rm -p 25565:25565 s2i-minecraft-server

+or with a persistent world on a volume (NB -v not --mount, even for volumes):

+    docker volume create test-universe
-    docker run -p 25565:25565 s2i-minecraft-server
+    docker run --rm -p 25565:25565 -v test-universe:/deployments/universe s2i-minecraft-server

+    docker volume inspect test-universe
+    docker volume ls
+    docker volume rm ...
+    docker volume prune

+NB: Using -v with a direct absolute path to a local host directory is NOK and leads to: java.nio.file.AccessDeniedException: /deployments/universe/world.

 Debug it with:

-    docker run -it s2i-minecraft-server /bin/bash
+    docker run --rm -it s2i-minecraft-server /bin/bash

 ## What else?